Annapurna Semi Circuit Trek via Thorong La Pass Overview

 2) The Trekkers’ Information Management System (TIMS) Card

-5) Altitude Sickness
+Altitude Sickness During the Treks

 Generally altitude sickness occurs when you travel to a high altitude too quickly.
 Headache, nausea, tiredness etc are the symptoms occur when your body tries to adjust to the lower air pressure and lower oxygen levels at high altitudes.
 When it comes to this illness, one should be pro-active and notify the guide as soon as possible.

-6) Best time to trek
+Best time to trek

 The best time to undertake the Annapurna semi circuit trek via Thorong La Pass is during the spring (March- May) and autum (September- November) seasons.
 Spring is the best time to tackle treks with high passes.
 There is stronger sunlight, temperature begins to rise and the days grow longer.
 Similarly, the autumn months are the peak trekking seasons in Nepal.
 The high mountains are still cold and lower elevations are still warm.
 Leaves on the trees will turn yellow, orange, red, and brown, making colorful hills.